hackerzgz/getAcFunPage/README.md

 3. **References to static files** is based on the relative path calls the function file.

-4. Now here is a problem which HandleGetResp() will Handle twice time.
+4. Now here is a problem which HandleGetResp() will call twice time in Brower.
+But in `curl http://localhost:9000` ,it call only once.